RAFYA-Hamza/Send-telemetry-to-Azure-IoT-Central-using-MXChip-AZ3166-IoT-devkit/README.md

 - Structure and sending the data provided by the sensors using JSON syntax.
 - Sending an alert by Email to intervene and solve the problem using the IoT Central platform.
 - An application (Web server) to remotely control the temperature and humidity in real time using the ESP32 board using the C programming language.

+# Part 1

+The folder contains the part that sends the data to the cloud

+# Part 2